 Health is a key factor in determining the success of our young people.
 As a community, we need to ensure we have all the resources necessary to support the physical, social, and emotional well-being of our community’s youth.

 Youth Health works to increase the protective factors that enhance healthy living for Northfield young people.
 It works with several community initiatives to prevent youth alcohol and drug use among Northfield youth.

 Key partners in these efforts include:

-A city council-appointed commission, The Mayor’s Task Force on Youth Alcohol & Drug Use seeks to raise community awareness about local youth substance use and to make recommendations for community interventions to reduce youth use.
-Examples of the work of the Mayor’s Task Force includes:
+A city council-appointed commission, Northfield Alliance for Substance Use Prevention seeks to raise community awareness about local youth substance use and to make recommendations for community interventions to reduce youth use.
+Examples of their work includes:

 -Take It To The Box

 Coordination of the launch of the “Take It To The Box” medication program in 2010.
 Permanent disposal boxes were installed in the lobbies of the Northfield and Faribault Police stations.
 Community members can now dispose of unused prescriptions and over-the-counter medications 24 hours per day, 7 days per week.
 Numerous counties throughout Minnesota have used Rice County’s “Take It To The Box” program as a model for their own communities.

 Distribution of mailings to encourage and support parents as they help their children make healthy choices.
 Postcards and letters are mailed for special events such as prom, graduation, and school breaks.